 $ inspxe-gui &

-Then select menu File -> New -> Project.
-Choose a directory to save project data to.
-After clicking OK, Project properties window will appear, where you can configure path to your binary, launch arguments, working directory etc. After clicking OK, the project is ready.
+Then select the File -> New -> Project menu.
+Choose a directory to which the project data is saved.
+After clicking OK, the Project properties window appears, where you can configure the path to your binary, launch arguments, working directory, etc. After clicking OK, the project is ready.

-Analysis can be also run from command line in batch mode.
-Batch mode analysis is run with command inspxe-cl.
-To obtain the required parameters, either consult the documentation or you can configure the analysis in the GUI and then click "Command Line" button in the lower right corner to the respective command line.
+Analysis can be also run from the command line in batch mode.
+Batch mode analysis is run with the inspxe-cl command.
+To obtain the required parameters, consult the documentation or configure the analysis in the GUI and then click the "Command Line" button in the lower right corner to the respective command line.

 Results obtained from batch mode can be then viewed in the GUI by selecting File -> Open -> Result...